Comfort-Jolade/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
-The theater campaign was most successful in May and with the most failure in November The cancelled theatre campaigns were very low compared to the successful and failed
+The theater campaign was most successful in May and with the most failure in November The cancelled theatre campaigns were very low compared to the successful and failed outcomes.

 ![Theater_Outcome-vs_Launch png](https://user-images.githubusercontent.com/104603037/167565420-ecf0aefe-fb18-42b1-b146-131f4ccd8667.png)

 ### Analysis of Outcomes Based on Goals
-The theatre campaign with subcategory plays and funding goal less than 1000 has 76% successful outcome which is the project with most successful outcome.
+The theatre campaign with subcategory plays and funding goal less than $1000 has 76% successful outcome which is the project with most successful outcome.After this is the the funding goal between $1000 and $4999 with successful outcome of 73% which also considered high when compared to other funding goals.
-None of the plays subcategory campaign funding goal was canceled The funding goal between 45000 and 49999 recorded no success with one failure The funding goal that ranges between 15000 to 19999 have 50% successful project and 50 % failure
+None of the plays subcategory campaign funding goal was canceled The funding goal between 45000 and $49,999 recorded no success with one failure The funding goal that ranges between $15,000 to $19,999 have 50% successful project and 50 % failure, this imply a 50:50 chance for such campaign.
 ![Outcome_vs_Goals png](https://user-images.githubusercontent.com/104603037/167565194-546bf2c7-7cb8-44b0-8cc7-953586eddf26.png)